endpointservices/mps3/docs/replication.md

 ```

-Ccyle breaking
+Preventing Self-triggering write Cycles

 If two one-way syncs are deployed in a cycle, they can self trigger.
+A replicates to b with a new write C, then B replicate that write back to A with a new write D, then A replicates to B with new write E etc.

+#### Preventing replicating the same operation to the same storage twice

+Replicated writes are stamped with their source storage encoded as a hash sha256

+For each hop on the replication network, the replication header is bitwise unioned with the storage location header.

+To query if a storage location has been visited the bits are checked for subset